jeanvalentin/jeanvalentin.github.io/src/p/nextjs-cpanel.md

+---
+tags: publication
+layout: articlelayout.liquid
+title: Deploy a Next.js app to cPanel
+date: "2022-11-11"
+---

 ## Custom server

 Your application requires an explicit entry point.
 A Next.js custom server fits the need and is easy to implement.
-Follow the guide at https://nextjs.org/docs/advanced-features/custom-server.
+Follow the guide at [https://nextjs.org/docs/advanced-features/custom-server](https://nextjs.org/docs/advanced-features/custom-server).

 The given example code contains instructions you most likely need not, but works as is and can be copied and pasted without modification.